Frequently asked questions

 Is the water drinkable?

-Yes, the cabin has fresh, clean drinking water straight from the local spring.
+Yes, the cabin has fresh, filtered drinking water straight from the local spring.
 No need to bring bottled water.

 Are children welcome?